Thursday, September 15, 2011

 Saturday, September 10, 2011

-Washington has five native Piperias and we saw four of them in Olympic National Park on August 3rd, one in a dwarf form that is unique to Olympic National Park and to the Hurricane Ridge area of the park.
-The five we saw were Piperias candida, the Slender White Piperia, Piperia elegans, the Elegant Piperia, Piperia elongata, the Long-spurred Piperia, and Piperia unalascensis, the Alaskan Piperia, in its dwarf form, P. unalascensis fma. olympica.
-The only one we did not see was Piperia transversa, the Flat-spurred Piperia, though I am sure that if we had looked longer and harder we would have found it also.
+Washington has five native Platantheras that were previously classified as Piperias and we saw four of them in Olympic National Park on August 3rd, one in a dwarf form that is unique to Olympic National Park and to the Hurricane Ridge area of the park.
+The five we saw were Platanthera ephemerantha, formerly Piperia candida, the Slender White Piperia, Platanthera elegans, the Elegant Piperia, Platanthera elongata, the Long-spurred Piperia, and Platanthera unalascensis, the Alaskan Piperia, in its dwarf form, P. unalascensis fma. olympica.
+The only one we did not see was Platanthera transversa, the Flat-spurred Piperia, though I am sure that if we had looked longer and harder we would have found it also.